MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 : Consumes Corrupted Light when near it.
 Immune to all damage, but can be instantly killed by the Brand Claimer.
 Drops the Brand of Immortality buff.

 **Shade of Oryx**
-: Keeps the dome active when he is alive.
+: Keeps the dome active while he is alive.

 ## Rewards
 One of the following:

+Additionally, if the raid exotic table was hit:
+- Touch of Malice, unknown drop chance (presumably <5% at base)

 ## Challenge: